webyrd/imperishable-wonderland/imperishable/book.md

 [synthesizing append from input/output examples, with and without eigens, etc.]

 [synthesizing append from associativity property + eigens]

+[dynamic scope vs. static/lexical scope and program synthesis, from ICFP 2017 pearl example --- synthesize a program that evaluates to different values under dynamic scope vs. lexical scope]

+[explicit handling of errors in relational interpreter and angelic execution via relational interpreter -- see Polyconf 2015]

+[incorrectness logic and the new two-sided sequent calculus type system stuff from POPL'24 --- implement relationally]

 [relational type inference and type inhabitation]